jparkeen/ESSOS-Real-Estate/README.md

 **Product Summary**

 Essos is a real-estate web application that strives to be a simple to use listing platform for real-estate agents and home seekers.
-With Essos , agents and prospective buyers can connec easily over a new property without jumping through any unnecessary hoops.
+With Essos , agents and prospective buyers can connect easily over a new property without jumping through any unnecessary hoops.
 Essos provides a simple and easy to use set of features:
 * All guests can view new featured listings right from the Essos Home page